Ayaan-tech/Trading-Bot/Readme.md

 # Simplified Binance Futures Trading Bot

 A command-line bot built with Python to trade on the **Binance USDT-M Futures Testnet**.
-The bot supports market, limit, TWAP, and OCO orders.
+The bot supports market, limit, stop ,TWAP and Grid order strategies.
 It uses the official `python-binance` package and allows configurable trading via CLI.

 ---